bilalmkhan/bilalmkhan.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Bilal.
-I am a data scientist.
-I work mostly in Python, R, SQL, and Spark.
+I work with data.
+Mostly in Python, R, SQL, and Spark.

 Currently, I am a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science) in Seattle.
 Previously, I worked as a Data Scientist at Microsoft on contract and used natural language processing and deep learning to classify travel blogs.